finanalyst/raku-pod-render/README.md

 ## Meta data
 Pod6 allows for metadata such as AUTHOR or VERSION to be set.
 These can be included in HTML or other formats.

+# RakuClosureTemplates
+A new templating system is introduced to speed up the rendering.
+The Pod::To::HTML renderer is now slightly faster than the legacy Pod::To::HTML renderer, whilst achieving considerably more.

+## Testing tool
+A testing tool is included that will test the array of RakuClosureTemplates, including the possibility of specifying the structure of a custom template and testing it against the template.

 # More Information
 See [RenderPod](RenderPod.md) for the generic module and [Pod2HTML](Pod2HTML.md) for information about the HTML specific module ``Pod::To::HTML``. ``Pod::To::Markdown``, see [MarkDown](MarkDown.md), follows ``Pod::To::HTML`` mostly.